aumpierre-unb/Psychrometrics.jl/README.md

 ## The Psychrometrics Module for Julia

-Psychrometrics provides the following functions:
+Psychrometrics provides a set of functions to compute the various variables related to water vapor humid air, providing the following functions:

 - psychro
 - humidity